16 April 2026NoaPro TeamRetrofit Guidance

 The most common upgrades to move from Band D to Band C include:

 1. Loft Insulation Top-Up — Often the cheapest and most effective single measure.
-Many older properties have insufficient loft insulation.

 What Should Landlords Do Now?

 1. Get a Current EPC Assessment — If your certificate is more than a few years old, get a fresh assessment.
-The assessor will tell you exactly where you stand and what improvements would have the biggest impact.

 3. Budget for Upgrades — Get quotes from qualified tradespeople for the recommended improvements.
-Consider which upgrades offer the best return on investment.

 The Financial Case for Acting Now